apugoneappu/testing/docs/README.md

 # Automatic Covid Vaccine Booking
 BookMySlot is a simple app to book appointments for the Covid-19 vaccine in India.

+## Supported platforms
+macOS

 ## How to use